VidishaBora912/Task-Management/README.md

-2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+2. Create a virtual environment and activate it: python -m venv venv source venv/bin/activate
+# On Windows, use `venv\Scripts\activate`

-3.Install the required packages: pip install django pip install mysqlclient pip install django-autoslug
+3.Install the required packages:
+  a. pip install django
+  b. pip install mysqlclient
+  c. pip install django-autoslug

 4. Set up the MySQL database:
   a.
 Start XAMPP and activate MySQL.